anujdas/running_stat/README.md

 RunningStat provides distributed redis-backed data buckets on which various statistics are calculated live without storing the datapoints themselves: cardinality, average (arithmetic mean), standard deviation, and variance.
 Numbers (integer or float) can be pushed into buckets atomically.
 The space and time overhead for each metric is constant and invariant under data cardinality.

+RunningStat is especially useful in applications such as:
+- logging unusually large requests, i.e., > 2 standard deviations outside the mean
+- tracking metrics about interaction behaviour patterns, like engagement times

+In these cases and others, RunningStat provides up-to-date information without the time and storage overhead of saving a growing dataset.

 The algorithm used is based on Knuth's TAOCP and is numerically stable; a brief writeup is available on Wikipedia under [Algorithms for calculating online variances](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Online_algorithm).

 RunningStat supports pretty much all versions of ruby, including MRI 1.8.7, 1.9.3, 2.2, and JRuby 1.7/9k.